 Help us build the plan!
 Click on the "Building the Plan” tab for more information.

 Keep up to date on planning work and project updates by signing up for our mailing list.

-For questions related to the Bronx Metro-North Station Area Study, or to join the study mailing list to keep apprised of public events and communications, please email BMNS@planning.nyc.gov or call (718) 220-8500.
+For questions related to the Bronx Metro-North Station Area Study, or to join our mailing list, please email BMNS@planning.nyc.gov or call (718) 220-8500.